-- EPA-450/2-78-015: Control of Volatile Organic Emissions from Existing Stationary Sources Volume VI: Surface Coating of Miscellaneous Metal Parts and Products - EPA-450/R-75-102: Design Criteria for Stage I Vapor Control Systems Gasoline Service Stations - 3) Major source emissions from UC Davis are regulated through the following District rules: - Rule 2.27 Industrial, Institutional, and Commercial Boilers, Steam Generators and Process Heaters - Rule 2.32 Stationary Internal Combustion Engines
+- EPA-450/2-78-015: Control of Volatile Organic Emissions from Existing Stationary Sources - Volume VI: Surface Coating of Miscellaneous Metal Parts and Products - EPA-450/R-75-102: Design Criteria for Stage I Vapor Control Systems Gasoline Service Stations - 3) Major source emissions from UC Davis are regulated through the following District rules: - Rule 2.27 Industrial, Institutional, and Commercial Boilers, Steam Generators and Process Heaters - o Rule 2.32 Stationary Internal Combustion Engines

 Neither NOx emissions from stationary internal combustion engines or larger boilers, steam generators and process heaters are covered by any EPA CTG's.
 Instead, as show above, emissions from engines are regulated by District Rules 2.27 and Rule 2.32.
+The version of Rule 2.27 which is SIP approved is the one adopted August 14, 1996 and approved by EPA on June 17, 1997.
 The applicability of Rule 2.27 covers boilers, steam generators, and process heaters with rated heat inputs equal to or greater than 5 million BTU per hour.
 Rule 2.32 applies to any stationary internal combustion engine rated at more than 50 brake horsepower that operates on a gaseous fuel.